fluid-project/jira-to-11ty/src/issues/VULAB-94.md

 Thus for the all-hands meeting the command was changed to NOT include the sessionid and merely just redirect to the post-survey page.

 The javascript for the redirect is in place and can be viewed on the vulab.yorku.ca site.
-Note that in the window.location command that pushed the user to the post-survey I added a \
+Note that in the window\.location command that pushed the user to the post-survey I added a \
 +.document.rascal.sessionid() but this caused an error.